Pay a penalty charge notice

 The amount you have to pay will depend upon how soon you pay the penalty charge notice.

-You can pay online with your credit or debit card, using the online form below.
+You can pay online with your credit or debit card.

 Payment cannot be made online until the day after the penalty charge notice has been issued.

-You can pay in person at any of the following council offices:
+You can pay in person at one of our Information offices.

 If a challenge is not received within 14 days of the issue of a penalty charge notice, the full charge will apply if your challenge is unsuccessful.